hyperledger-labs/minbft/README.md

 ### Operating System ###

-The project has been tested on Ubuntu 18.04 LTS (Bionic Beaver).
+The project has been tested on Ubuntu 18.04 and 20.04 LTS.
 Additional required packages can be installed as follows:

 ```sh